yousefm87/yoobis/index.md

 - db solution?

 ### Deploy Website:
-- Setup server on Digital Ocean that can run the React App above
+- Setup server on Digital Ocean that can run one or more services, either nodejs or reactjs
 - Write Script for replicating creating/deploying applications on droplets